By Neil Giles, Director of The Centre of Intelligence-Led Prevention for STOP THE TRAFFIK

 I first encountered human trafficking almost 40 years ago, but I didn’t recognise it for what it was.
 I was a young vice cop then.
 Twenty-eight years later, as a senior manager in National Law Enforcement and an expert in the field of Organised Crime, I heard about a STOP THE TRAFFIK presentation on the issue and knew my agency didn’t have this issue on their radar and that I needed to help change that.

 Back then I thought it would be focused intelligence collection, swift arrest and effective prosecution that would render slavery unworkable in the UK and elsewhere.
 My journey over the last 10 years has taught me that this is a fallacy.

 The trafficking of people is a business.
 A global, agile enterprise driven by easy profit and low risks.
-It’s a $150 billion a year business and we need new and innovative thinking if we are going to end this global affliction.
+It’s a $150 billion dollar business, that’s growing, and we need new innovative thinking if we are going to end this global affliction.
 We have to learn how to undermine the business model that is human trafficking, learn what methods effectively destabilise the industry of trafficking and then invest in those methods.

 Effective prevention, by making this crime completely transparent to us all, is the long term answer to this problem and we are confident we have part of the solution; intelligence-led prevention.

 At STOP THE TRAFFIK our mission is to undermine the model that sustains trafficking through the empowerment of those vulnerable to it.
 Our work over recent years and the partnerships we’ve developed has given us a great understanding of how and where trafficking occurs.
 Working with partners on the ground and utilising the capabilities of commercial partners we are changing situations for those who previously were easy targets for traffickers.
 We are on a journey to make the crime unsustainable, because without vulnerable individuals to target, trafficking cannot continue.